 Big Kids Teaching Little Kids

-Now in its sixth year, this groundbreaking Collaborative Inquiry involves Year 12 students from Rosmini College offering 8-10 minute lessons to over 50 classrooms across New Zealand and overseas.
+This groundbreaking Collaborative Inquiry involves Year 12 students from Rosmini College offering 8 – 10 minute lessons to over 50 classrooms across New Zealand and overseas.

 Global Connections – Over the Back Fence regularly connects with classrooms in India, Bangladesh, Singapore, Australia, Korea, Japan, and the Cook Islands, and the classroom teachers select topics for the Rosmini students to develop and present.
 This year there will be up to 90 different connect times.
 Additionally, participating New Zealand classrooms can also connect with overseas schools.